xmake-io/xmake-docs/manual/target_instance.md

 end
 ```

+#### target:scriptdir

+- Get the xmake.lua directory where the target definition is located

+This is usually used in custom rules.
+If you want to get the directory where the current target is actually defined in xmake.lua, it is convenient to reference some resource files.
+You can use this interface.

 !> The document here is still in progress, please be patient, you can also speed up the update of the document by sponsoring or submiting pr